Fabio Caserta: Coaching career

 After retirement, he stayed at Juve Stabia as part of head coach Gaetano Fontana's staff.

 On 15 July 2017, he was announced as Juve Stabia's new head coach.
 In his second season in charge, he guided Juve Stabia to direct promotion to Serie B as Serie C/C winners.
 He left Juve Stabia following their relegation at the end of the 2019–20 season.

 On 26 August 2020 he was hired by Serie C club Perugia.
 On his first season in charge, Perugia were crowned Girone B champions, thus ensuring themselves promotion to Serie B after only one season in the Italian third tier.

 On 15 June 2021, one day after leaving Perugia by mutual consent, Caserta was unveiled as the new head coach of Serie B club Benevento, signing a two-year deal with the Campanians.
 After guiding Benevento to a playoff spot in his first season, he was confirmed for the 2022–23 campaign, and dismissed on 20 September 2022 following a disappointing start of the season.

 He successively took over at Serie B club Cosenza before being dismissed on 11 March 2024.

 On 5 July 2024, Caserta was hired by Catanzaro in Serie B on a two-year contract.
 Despite guiding Catanzaro to a promotion playoff spot by the end of the season, he was not confirmed.
-In June 2025, Caserta was hired as the new head coach of Serie B club Bari.
+In June 2025, Caserta was hired as the new head coach of Serie B club Bari, a role he filled until 26 November 2025, when he was dismissed.

+On 10 March 2026, Caserta was hired as the new head coach of Empoli.